-To complete the Economics minor, students must attain a grade of C or better in both introductory courses and a grade of C- or better in each of their three electives.
-Students must also achieve a GPA of 2.00 or higher in the five courses that constitute their Economics minor.
+To complete the Economics minor, students must attain a grade of C or better in both introductory courses and a grade of C- or better in each of the electives.
+Students must also achieve a GPA of 2.00 or higher in the courses that constitute their Economics minor.